hapax/hapax.github.io/assets/visual-qft.md

 spammed with "copygons".
 Heuristically, we observed that the QFT builds the initial copygon then iteratively expands it.
-However, from a strict algorithmic point of view, we build a sequence of smaller polygons which we iteratively correct to get the required factors.
+However, from a strict algorithmic point of view, we needed to build a sequence of smaller polygons which were iteratively corrected to get the right tensor factors.
-The corresponding quantum circuit enjoys an exponential improvement over the best classical algorithm.
+The quantum circuit which achieves all this is exponentialy quicker than the best classical algorithm.
 So, by trying to draw pretty pictures in Hilbert space, we ended up finding a massive algorithmic speedup!
 And they told you to stop doodling in class.